breuerfelix/breuerfelix.github.io/_posts/24-04-13-disable-testcontainers-ci.md

 class SomeTest() {}
 ```

 The profile `test` is hardcoded here.
-Lets implement a resolver that changes the active profile based on an environment variable:
+Let's implement a resolver that changes the active profile based on an environment variable:
 ```kotlin
 import org.springframework.test.context.ActiveProfilesResolver
 class ProfileResolver : ActiveProfilesResolver {